 How long before a 10kW solar system pays for itself?

-The payback period for a 10kW solar system is about five to six years, but this will depend on a myriad of factors.
-Where your property is located and positioned, how much power you use, whether or not you’re exporting electricity back to the grid, and if there are any rebates applied to the cost of your installation are all factors to think about.
+According to Solar Quotes, a 10kW solar system with 23 panels producing 40kWh with an original cost of $10,000 will take five years and 10 months to pay back.
+Where your property is located and positioned, how much power you use, whether or not you’re exporting electricity back to the grid, and if there are any rebates applied to the cost of your installation are all factors that will effect the payback period of your solar system.
+Generally, expect an average buyback period of five to six years.

 Your preferred solar installer, as well as the make and model you choose, will also impact your buyback period.
 That’s why it’s essential to discuss your personal situation with your solar panel installer as they’ll be in the best position to give you a ballpark time frame.
 Remember to call around and explore your options by obtaining a handful of quotes, which are normally free of charge.